geigi/Tartan/README.md

-Tartan is a modern and lightweight web photo gallery.
+Tartan is a modern and lightweight web photo gallery using Django.
+The only Web Framework it uses is jQuery, no Bootstrap, etc. is used.

 # Features
 - Organize photos by albums